 Patients with confirmed carcinoma typically have neck CT with contrast and a chest x-ray or chest CT.
 Most clinicians also do PET of the neck and chest at the time of diagnosis.

-For early-stage glottic carcinoma (see see Staging of Head and Neck Cancer), laser excision, radiation therapy, or occasionally open laryngeal surgery results in a 5-yr survival rate of 85 to 95%.
+For early-stage glottic carcinoma (see Table 1: Staging of Head and Neck Cancer), laser excision, radiation therapy, or occasionally open laryngeal surgery results in a 5-yr survival rate of 85 to 95%.
 Endoscopic laser resection and radiation therapy usually preserve a normal voice and post-treatment function and have similar cure rates.
 Whether surgery or radiation is used to treat early-stage glottic cancer usually depends on the preferences of the treating institution and the patient.

 For advanced glottic carcinoma, defined by a lack of vocal cord mobility or extension into the tongue, most patients are treated with chemotherapy and radiation therapy.
 If the patient presents with extension outside of the larynx or with cartilage invasion, a laryngectomy provides the best oncologic results; the laryngectomy is commonly total, but endoscopic laser resection or open partial laryngectomy can be used in select appropriate cases.
 A total laryngectomy is also commonly used for salvage situations; however, endoscopic resection or open partial laryngectomy may sometimes be used in these situations.